apollo13/ansible-role-borgbackup/README.md

 borgbackup_upstream_version: 1.1.10
 borgbackup_upstream_checksum: sha256:6338d67aad4b5cd327b25ea363e30f0ed4abc425ce2d6a597c75a67a876ef9af
 ```
-If needed the backup user and home directory can be specified (defaults are as shown below):
+If needed the backup user can be specified:
 ```
 borgbackup_user: borg
-borgbackup_home: "/home/{{ borgbackup_user }}"
 ```
-If the backup user is set to `root`, the borg home directory defaults to `/root/borg`.
-If the chosen user does not have the rights to read all files required to backup it is possible to set `borgbackup_use_cap_dac_read_search: yes` which allows unprivileged users to read all files when the systemd unit executes.
-This is prefered over running as `root`.
+For client machines, this is the user executing borgbackup and for server machines this is the user that runs `borg serve` when the client connects to it over SSH.

 **Attention:** This role does not create the user you choose; this has to be done manually before being able to use this role.
 For instance:
 ```